 The Dietetic Internship (supervised practice) portion of Pace M.S. in Nutrition and Dietetics is designed to satisfy the 1000 hours of hands-on experience in the field required to sit for the RD exam.
-The conventional 1200 hour of required supervised practice has been reduced to 1000 due to complications imposed by COVID-19.
-(Didactic training is also required and is satisfied by the Program's other courses).
+Didactic training is also required and is satisfied by the Program's other courses.

-Students may make up hours that they may have missed during the during the exam week (final week) of the term, spring break and during intersessions.
+Students may make up hours that they may have missed during exam week (final week of the term), spring break and during intersessions.

 Students are not compensated for supervised practice by the university nor by the supervised practice site.
 Each three-credit supervised practice rotation is viewed as a course.
 In addition to hands-on or remote learning with a supervised practice site, classroom or online sessions will be required for group discussions, guest lectures, assignment reviews and other purposes.
-Students should approach their rotations not as time to observe dietitians, but as time to practice hands-on dietetic skills under the supervision of Registered Dietitians.
+Students should approach their rotations not as time to observe dietitians, but as time to practice hands-on dietetic skills under the supervision of Registered Dietitians and other healthcare professionals.